tc39/proposal-wavy-dot/README.md

 #### Promise Pipelining

 The [Promise pipelining](http://www.erights.org/elib/distrib/pipeline.html) mechanism allows enqueuing messages and immediately returning references that correspond to their results, without a network round trip.  *Handled Promises* are designed specifically to allow transparent implementation of this mechanism.

+In the above example, the `queueMessage` function would decide how and when to send messages destined for a slot.
+Even if the slot's destination is not yet determined, the message can be enqueued for later delivery.
+Once the destination is resolved (in the `executor`), the enqueued messages can be delivered, and further messages also can be handled by `queueMessage`.

+The implementation of `queueMessage` is left as an exercise for the reader.

 ### Proposed Syntax